My Siblings and I

-My Siblings and I is a 2018 Nigerian comedy series, produced by Funke Akindele and co-directed by JJC Skillz and Olasunkanmi Adebayo, the Series is based on the life of the Aberuagba family depicted as an extended family made up of the parents, Solomon who is a retired army brigadier general and his wife Rosemary who is a teacher in the series.
-It is now in its 4th season from the first season which was premiered on the 6th of August 2018 and still ongoing.
+My Siblings and I is a Nigerian comedy series, produced by Funke Akindele and co-directed by JJC Skillz and Olasunkanmi Adebayo.
+The series is based on the life of the Aberuagba family, depicted as an extended family made up of the parents, Solomon who is a retired army brigadier general and his wife Rosemary who is a teacher in the series.
+The first season premiered on the 6th of August 2018 and is ongoing.

 Premise

-The series shows the ridiculous, absurd and funny behaviours displayed by each member of the family including the friends of the family members and the domestic workers, not excluding the heated arguments and periodic misunderstanding which goes on in the Aberuagba family, but no matter the crisis in the Aberuagba family, they always stand by each other in genuine love.
+The series shows the odd behaviours displayed by each member of the family as well as friends of the family and the domestic workers, including heated arguments and periodic misunderstanding which go on in the Aberuagba family.
+No matter the crisis in the Aberuagba family, they always stand by each other in genuine love.